German industry starts to advocate Greek exit from euro zone

 "Two years ago, companies with operations here already limited the cash they have here to what was necessary for day-to-day operations," she said.

-Industrial group Siemens (SIEGn.DE), which has been active in Greece since 1900 and won one of its biggest post-war contracts to supply rail equipment there in 1956, has scaled back, partly as a result of divestments and a bribery scandal.
+Industrial group Siemens, which has been active in Greece since 1900 and won one of its biggest post-war contracts to supply rail equipment there in 1956, has scaled back, partly as a result of divestments and a bribery scandal.

 Siemens' sales in Greece in the last financial year were 120 million euros, less than 0.2 percent of group revenues.